sambanova/ai-starter-kit/benchmarking/README.md

      _Note: Currently we have specific prompting support for Llama2, Llama3, Mistral, Deepseek, Solar, and Eeve.
 Other instruction models can work, but number of tokens may not be close to the ones specified._

-  - If the model specified is a CoE, specify the desired expert in the Model Name text box.
+  - If the model specified is a bundle, specify the desired expert in the Model Name text box.
-    - The model name should mirror the name shown in studio, preceded with `Bundle/`
-    - For example, the Samba-1 Turbo Llama-3-8B expert in studio is titled `Meta-Llama-3-8B-Instruct` so my model name would be `Bundle/Meta-Llama-3-8B-Instruct`.
+    - For example, the Samba-1 Turbo Llama-3-8B expert in studio is titled `Meta-Llama-3-8B-Instruct` so my model name would be `Meta-Llama-3-8B-Instruct`.
   - If the model is a standalone model, enter the full model name shown on the model card.
 E.g. `Llama-2-70b-chat-hf`.
   - If the model is a SambaNova Cloud one, then be aware of the right model names used.
 Then, choose `SambaNova Cloud` in the API type dropdown option.
     - For example, the Llama-3-8B model in SambaNova Cloud is titled `llama3-8b` so that will be the model name.